Michigan Murders: Fifth and sixth murders

-One week after the murder of Dawn Basom, a detective conducting a routine examination of this farmhouse basement discovered a scrap of cloth from Basom's blouse, plus an earring later determined to belong to Maralynn Skelton.
+One week after the murder of Dawn Basom, a detective conducting a routine examination of this farmhouse basement discovered a scrap of cloth from Basom's blouse, plus a gold earring later determined to belong to Maralynn Skelton.
 Each item had been deliberately placed in this location, indicating that the murderer had returned to the scene of the crime and that the two homicides were definitely linked.
-(The farmhouse itself was destroyed in an act of arson on May 13; when the fire was extinguished, five clipped lilacs were found arranged in an even row across the driveway to the building, leading investigators to theorize they had been placed there by the murderer to symbolize each victim.)
+(The farmhouse itself was destroyed in an act of arson on May 13; when the fire was extinguished, five clipped lilac blossoms were found arranged in an even row across the driveway to the building, leading investigators to theorize they had been placed there by the murderer to symbolize each victim.)

-Less than two months after the murder of Dawn Basom, on June 9, three teenage boys discovered a partially nude body of a young woman in a field close to an abandoned farmhouse on North Territorial Road.
+Less than two months after the murder of Dawn Basom, on June 9, three teenage boys discovered the partially nude body of a young woman in a field close to an abandoned farmhouse on North Territorial Road.
 The victim had received multiple slash and stab wounds to the body (including two stab wounds which had pierced her heart), and a gunshot wound to the forehead before her neck had been cut through to the spine.
 The victim's right thumb had also received a gunshot wound, suggesting the woman had instinctively raised her hand to protect herself before her killer had fired the gun at point-blank range.
 She had also been raped, although the pathologist was unable to determine whether this act had occurred before or after death.
 Sections of her clothing were scattered around her body, although one of her shoes was missing.

-The victim was identified the following day as a 21-year-old University of Michigan graduate student named Alice Elizabeth Kalom, who had disappeared shortly after midnight on the morning of June 8.
+The victim was identified the following day as a 21-year-old U-M graduate student named Alice Elizabeth Kalom, who had disappeared shortly after midnight on the morning of June 8.
 She was last seen walking home towards her apartment on Thompson Street, having attended a friend's party.
 The discovery of several dried bloodstains and two buttons missing from the victim's raincoat at a Northfield Township commercial gravel pit on June 10 indicated the victim had been murdered at this location.
 Investigators had publicly claimed prior to Kalom's murder they were satisfied that the third victim initially linked to the Michigan Murderer, Jane Mixer, had been killed by a separate perpetrator; the fact Kalom had also received a gunshot wound to the head led investigators to reconsider the possibility Mixer may have been murdered by the same perpetrator.